ilzolende/ilzolende.github.io/_writing/atmospheric-tech-levels.md

     - Yeaaah, Lojban doesn't do that.
 If I were more of a feminist I'd complain.
     - `.iunom.`? `.iunomi'ys.`?
 I think I'll go with `.iunom.`.
     - Tentative physical depiction: Face made out of clay with her name stamped into it in some typewriter-y monospace font where the eyes should be, mechanical-ish looking arms, dress is a literal swarm of bees
+      - note: doesn't have a body so much as a "thing to appear to have for video-calling and depiction purposes"
 - Whatever the city was called, it's "The City That Spins".
 Somebody had a *lot* of windmills-connected-to-gear-systems built just before the Change.
 - Location, location, location.
 Would it be possible to mess with weather patterns with enough tall buildings?
 If so, city should attract rain in an otherwise desert region.
 - Things associated with .iunom.: Typewriters, gains from trade, keeping commitments to others even when you have valid excuses not to,

+Theology:

+- Things born on Earth have souls.
+They don't *do* much, other than say "there's [species name] [unique identifier] born on Earth at this location".
+Much faster for finding things than "the densest cluster of this DNA sequence", if you have the sort of access-to-the-setting that deities have.
+  - Notable bugs with DNA-based searching: There is a tradition in bioengineering that if you design it, and it makes sense to have large portions of your genome in it, you're entitled to do so.
+Creating good incentives, and all that.
+Vlakiar Teal, developer of some of the most simple blood-synthesis methods producing results compatible across all blood types, appears to be at wherever the largest concentration of synthetic blood currently is.
+  - Notable bugs with soul-based searching: They generally become unlinked during full-body cryopreservation, reliably get unlinked for neuropreservation, don't get generated at all for extraterrestrial life forms, and *certainly* don't track resleeving.
+    - There is a ... market ... for ancephalic infants from Earth.
+It is about as questionable as it sounds.